Friday, March 9, 2018

-Hezekiah broke the bronze serpent into pieces (2 Kings 18:3-4) because the people were burning incense to it – which you might have done if as a child you were told the boogie man story of deadly vipers in the desert.
-But in the Gospel of John God repeats the feat in a time when the poison of complaining was the contagion of religious ritual were hearts were far from God while lips piously offered praise.
-Our worship is idolatrous when it fails to understand God prefers real relationship to ritual or when our professed love of God does not translate into a life lived for the neighbor which is the way we love the world God so loved.
+Hezekiah broke the bronze serpent into pieces (2 Kings 18:3-4) because the people were burning incense to it which you might have done as well if as a child you were told the boogie man story of deadly vipers in the desert.
+But in the Gospel of John God repeats the feat in a time when the poison of complaining was the contagion of religious ritual where hearts were far from God while lips piously offered praise.
+Our worship is idolatrous when it fails to understand God prefers real relationships to mindlessly repeated rituals or when our professed love of God does not translate into a life lived for the neighbor which is the way we love the world God so loved.
 Anything less turns the cross into just another snake on a pole where darkness masquerades as light.
 But whereas the image Moses fashioned became something that needed to be broken into pieces it is the Son of God “high and lifted up” that breaks us so that we might be refashioned to love the light and live the life that is eternal in our everyday.